Host a Child

 All buses arrive and depart from Riverbank State Park, which is located at 145th Street and Riverside Drive in Manhattan.

 Parents will receive a letter of confirmation a few weeks before camp begins stating the time and date of departure.
+All buses leave from either Port Authority Bus Terminal or Riverbank State Park.

 Q. Who will supervise my child at camp?